 For a complete list of the library’s digital research collections, click here.
 To search the majority of collections simultaneously, use the Ebsco Discovery Service.
 Browse the library’s digital research collections by subject and type by clicking here.

 The library’s digital collections include collections of art, academic journals, news and magazine archives, documentaries, statistics, ebooks, and digital reference content.
 Collections range from larger multidisciplinary collections to smaller, subject-focused collections.

 The library provides access over 200,000 academic eBooks to support student research across all disciplines.
 Collections range in size from smaller, focused collections such at the Loeb Classical Library, to the Ebsco Academic eBooks collection, which is large and multidisciplinary.

-The Gale Virtual Reference Library is the digital sibling to the large print reference collection in Ohrstrom Library.
+The Gale Reference eBooks is the digital sibling to the large print reference collection in Ohrstrom Library.
 This collection is large, multidisciplinary, and intended to provide background information on a wide array of subjects.

 Our print and digital newspaper collections include archival, daily, local and global newspapers, as well as an archive of NBC Learn newsreels and site licenses to The Chronicle of Higher Education, the Wall Street Journal, and The New York Times.
 More information can be found in this guide to the library’s news collections.

 Ohrstrom Library offers the following services to support all members of our community in their research:

 - Instruction on information literacy in support of classroom curriculum.
 Skills focus on the ability to retrieve, evaluate and effectively utilize a variety of sources.
 Library instruction sessions are most effective when taught as students are just beginning their research.
 Please contact us at least one week in advance to allow tailoring of the library session to the particular needs of your class.
 We are happy to: